 Injury Attorneys | Restoring LivesTM

-Colorectal or intestinal cancers occur in the lower part of the digestive system, whether it’s in the colon or the large intestine.
-These types of cancers are particularly aggressive and early of treatment provides a patient’s chances of survival.
+Colorectal or intestinal cancers occur in the lower part of the digestive system, either in the colon or the large intestine.
+These types of cancers are particularly aggressive, and early treatment provides a patient with higher chances of survival.
 However, it’s possible that cancer can be misdiagnosed—meaning another condition diagnosed as cancer, putting you and your family through emotional stress and needless or ineffective treatment.

 Colon cancer patients can experience different symptoms depending on the size and location of the cancer.
 Complicating diagnosis is the fact that early stages of colon cancer are often asymptomatic—patients might not realize that they’re sick until the disease has already progressed.
-This is why it’s important to get an accurate diagnosis as soon as possible.
+It’s important to get an accurate diagnosis as soon as possible.

 Colon cancer symptoms can include the following:

 Colon cancer can be detected with either a colonoscopy or a computerized tomography (CT) scan.
 These tests look for visible signs of change in the intestines.